 gen female = (sex==2) if sex<.

-It also relies on the fact that gender is binary in this data set: anyone who is not female is male.
-That is likely to become less common over time.
+It also relies on the fact that gender is binary in the 2000 ACS: anyone who is not female is male.
+That may or may not be the case in more recent data sets.

 A good way to check your work for these kinds of tasks is to run a crosstab of the new and old variables.
 All the observations should be in table cells that make sense (e.g. 1 for sex and 0 for female) and none should be in the table cells that don’t make sense (e.g. 2 for sex and 0 for female).
 Be sure to include missing values: